Virtual Vocations - Morning Routine Hacks

 18. Make a list of 3-5 goals to accomplish that day

-When you first sit down to work in the morning—or even at the end of your workday the day before—create a list of the next 3-5 things you want to accomplish.
+When you first sit down to work in the morning — or even at the end of your workday the day before — create a list of the next 3-5 things you want to accomplish.
 You might already know in your head what you need to get done, but writing them down will help you keep your focus throughout the day.
 Plus, you’ll get the satisfaction and sense of accomplishment from crossing those items off your list.

 19. Do the hardest thing first

 When you work from home, one of the best morning routine hacks is to do the hardest thing first.
-Crossing that major or project off your list first will not only get it out of your way but also give you the boost you need to tackle the rest of your day.
+Crossing that major project off your list first will not only get it out of your way but also give you the boost you need to tackle the rest of your day.

 Final Thoughts

 Lemon water and staging areas for backpacks can be helpful, but if it doesn’t work for you, forget about it and try something else.
-Take a look at your morning routine and see what areas are a constant source of frustration for you—and if a little change might help.
-Those little things—like making your bed—might just be the small change you need to improve your mornings and change the world.
+Take a look at your morning routine and see what areas are a constant source of frustration for you — and if a little change might help.
+Those little things — like making your bed — might just be the small change you need to improve your mornings and change the world.

-Do you have additional morning routine hacks to share with remote workersConnect with Virtual Vocations on Facebook, Twitter, and LinkedIn to tell us your advice.
-We’d love to know what you have to say!
+Do you have additional morning routine hacks to share with remote workers?
+Connect with Virtual Vocations on Facebook, Twitter, LinkedIn, Instagram, and YouTube to share your thoughts and tips.
+We’d love to hear from you!

-Learn how our service works, browse job leads by location and career category, or search hundreds of hand-screened telecommuting jobs to find legitimate work-at-home job leads that match your skills and background.
+Joining Virtual Vocations grants you access to our hand-picked remote jobs database.
+Learn how our service works, browse job leads by location and career category, or search hundreds of hand-screened remote jobs to find legitimate work-at-home job leads that match your skills and background.
+Register for free or contact us for more information on our service guarantee.

 Related Articles